 I have precious few decent photos of my own daughters when they were teeny and curled.
 That newborn phase slips away so quickly and is often gone before you know it — over in a matter of days.
 My goal with newborns is to capture the tiny face of your newest family member in a way that it will never be again: brand new.
 I love everything about newborns….their wrinkly forehead and flaky skin, the hair on their back and shoulders, their teeny tiny fingers and toes, the sweet sounds they make and those first smiles.
 I love to capture all of these precious moments for you in portraits you will treasure forever.
-This session is held in my home studio and is for newborns 5-14 days old (may be able to make exceptions up to 21 days) and includes a few sibling/parent shots.
-Please allow up to three hours as we most likely will have to stop for feedings and cuddles in between poses.
-Session includes use of my extensive collection of props, outfits, headbands, hats and wraps.
-You will receive a downloadable online gallery containing 15 high resolution, beautifully edited images of your choice with the option to purchase additional gallery images ala carte.
+Newborn sessions are held in my home studio and are typically done 5-14 days after the birth.
+With that being said I have successfully photographed older newborns all the way to 6 weeks, so if your baby is over two weeks old and you are wanting newborn photos, don’t be discouraged!
+We can absolutely still work together.
+All sessions include use of my extensive collection of props, designer outfits, headbands, hats and wraps.

-- A session deposit of $50 for both Lifestyle and Portrait sessions must be paid in full prior to our session.
+A session deposit of $50 must be paid in full prior to our session.
 Remaining balance will be invoiced through PayPal when photos are gallery ready.
 I can also accept Cash, Check, and Chase Quick Pay.

 What to Expect and How to Prepare: